 The Co-operation Programme supported all types of research activities carried out by consortia of universities, industry, research centres and public authorities across the European Union as well as the rest of the world in transnational co-operation.

 The Programme had 10 research themes.
 The EC set the research priorities relevant to each theme.
-The Co-operation Programme also covered Joint Technology Initiatives.
-Projects typically requiring a minimum of 3 partners from 3 different EU Member States or Associated Countries and lasted between 3 - 5 years, but funding requirements varied.
+The Co-operation Programme also covered Joint Technology Initiatives (e.g. Innovative Medicines Initiative).
+Projects typically required a minimum of 3 partners from 3 different EU Member States or Associated Countries and lasted between 3 - 5 years, but funding requirements varied.
 Funding was available for research projects (Collaborative Projects or Networks of Excellence) and/or for networking activities (Coordination and Support Actions).

-The Ideas Programme's European Research Council (ERC) awards operated on a 'bottom-up' basis across all research fields (excluding nuclear energy research), without predetermined priorities.
-Excellence was the sole criterion for ERC funding, and the only evaluation criteria are the excellence of the PI and the excellence of the proposed research project.
+The Ideas Programme European Research Council (ERC) awards operated on a 'bottom-up' basis across all research fields (excluding nuclear energy research), without predetermined priorities.

 The People Programme was implemented through a set of Marie Curie Actions, which addressed researchers at all stages of their professional lives.
 They provided opportunities for individual researchers and organisations to develop their research skills and training capacity, by building on industrial and academic expertise within Europe and across the world, through staff exchanges, secondments, postgraduate and postdoctoral fellowships.